Omarjourney/Feelynx/README.md

 | `LIVEKIT_API_SECRET` | API secret for LiveKit. |
 | `FIREBASE_*` | Firebase configuration keys. |

+### S3 Upload Folders

+When using the `uploadToS3` helper, the `folder` argument must contain only letters, numbers, hyphens, underscores or forward slashes.
+Leading or trailing slashes and path traversal segments such as `..` are rejected.

 Run the server in production mode with:

 ```bash